rybla/riib11.github.io/_posts/2021-11-7-overloading-in-haskell.md

 <!-- TODO: desribe how quoting/unquoting works somewhere -->

 Templates (via Template Haskell) offer more general megaprogramming capabilities than typeclasses.
-Templates are metaprograms that are executed (via _splicing_) before typechecking the base program.
+Templates are metaprograms that are executed before typechecking the base program.
+Templates rely on quoting and unquoting -- _quoting_ is the conversion of a string into syntax (encoded by a datatype), and _unquoting_ is the conversion of syntax into code which is _spliced_ (i.e.) into the base program.

 To implement an overloaded `negate`, we write it as a template function that takes an extra argument, the `NegateMode`, which specifies which overload for